simonmichael/hledger/hledger/hledger.m4.md

   ([Commodity error checking](#commodity-error-checking))
 - Are all commodity conversions declared explicitly ?

-You can also use the [check](#check) command to run these and some additional checks.
+You can use the [check](#check) command to run individual checks -- the ones listed above and some more.

 # TIME PERIODS
 ## Smart dates